 Welcome!
 We are happy to offer you tips to increase your chance for admissions, scholarship support, and a fruitful IUJ experience in this 14 part series.
 We will guide you from the very beginning, with some basic reminders of how to consider IUJ, how to plan for your application before putting pen to paper (or fingers to key pad actually), so as to strengthen your actual application to beat the competition.

 These tips are meant solely as a guide from the IUJ staff to help you, and provide some ideas and strategies that you might not have thought about already.
-They are written by our Career Counselor who applied some successful JOB application tips to the theme of a successful IUJ application process.
 They do not guarantee admissions, or a scholarship award, but hopefully will give you a bit of an advantage for those not as resourceful!

 Sometimes students arrive on campus only to discover they are in the wrong IUJ program, or that a different one interests them more.
 IUJ now has 7 different Masters degrees in our 7 programs.
 They compliment each other, but are very different in terms of emphasis, economic/mathematical skill requirements, and future career paths.
 The MBAs required different backgrounds.
 So before deciding on IUJ, or a specific program we have, read the descriptions of all 8 degrees thoroughly!
 Be sure you know everything we offer, and make a choice that fits your interests, skills you have now and skills you need for the future.
 You can start with our quick program overview!